eth-protocol-fellows/protocol-studies/docs/wiki/EL/besu.md

 #####  Important classes:
 + BesuControllerBuilder:
-	+ Manages all the components tha are going to be used and needed to setup the client.
+	+ Manages all the components that are going to be used and needed to setup the client.
 	+ On the build method you can see if you are building the correct domain object.
 	+ It returns a BesuController.
 + BesuCommand:
 	+ Represents the main Besu CLI command.
 + ForkIdManager:
-	+ Responsable for building and representing the latest fork syncronized.
+    + Responsible for building and representing the latest fork synchronized.
 	+ We always need to know where we are in terms of our own chain.
 This check is done constantly.
 	+ It is created on EthProtocolManager which is created on BesuControllerBuilder.
 + ProtocolShedule: